Tools and codes and ciphers list including symbols (glyphes) with direct links to pages to decrypt/encrypt with them.

 Lots of codes and ciphers use a substitution of letters (or digits or other characters) by symbols (small glyphs/drawings).
 Here is a list of tools with an overview of the symbols used:

-1 - Check if the symbols are Unicode characters, in this case it may be a code recognized by the encryption detector.
+— Check the nature of the symbols: if they are Unicode characters, they may be a code recognized by the cipher detector.

 Example: Braille ⠃⠗⠁⠊⠇⠇⠑